 How does the bArctic work?

-Using the science of laser physics and optics, the bArctic Light Therapy Dog Shirt creates a microclimate for your dog by converting sunlight into healthy red and near-infrared light that doesn’t generate heat.
+Using the science of laser physics and optics, the Coolvio line of Light Therapy dog shirts and horse blankets create a microclimate for your dog or horse by converting sunlight into healthy red and near-infrared light that doesn’t generate heat.
 The Coolvio® patented fabric recycles UVA and UVB light from the sun to emit that healthy red and near-infrared light, offering protection from harmful sunlight without blocking the wavelengths our pets need to live their best lives, unlike other sun protection products on the market.
 Remember: this is the same light that veterinarians use in hand-held laser treatments for dogs to promote healing, reduce joint and muscle pain, and minimize inflammation.

 - Walking in Sunshine: Notes that Sunlight Has Been Shown to Have Many Benefits in Humans [Whole Dog Journal]

 - LED Lights Used in Plant Growth Experiments for Deep Space Missions [NASA]

 - NASA Light Technology Successfully Reduces Cancer Patients Painful Side Effects from Radiation and Chemotherapy [NASA]